rwxrob/colearning-kubernetes/README.md

 This is the notes and progress from our unstructured colearning sessions to learn Kubernetes well enough to certify for the CKA and CKAD (not necessarily in that order).
 They are recorded live on [Twitch] and saved to [YouTube].
-Much of my conclusions are captured in my [Zettelkasten repo][zet].
+Many of my conclusions are captured in my [Zettelkasten repo][zet].

 [YouTube]: https://youtube.com/playlist?list=PLrK9UeDMcQLrdJXVPK9IYSPYRCpjTWmfJ